Dealing with hot flashes, PMS, low libido, mood swings, headaches, anxiety, or unexplained weight gain? Try our Female Hormone Quiz...

 Almost anyone can develop adrenal fatigue; however, several things can increase the chance of developing adrenal fatigue.

-- Chronic Stress – Adrenal fatigue occurs when the adrenal glands cannot produce enough hormones to meet the demands that stress puts on the body.
-When stress occurs, the adrenal glands go to work to provide the hormones necessary to strengthen the body against the effects of stress.
-Adrenal fatigue can be caused by prolonged stress or illness, or major surgery.
+- Chronic Stress—Adrenal fatigue occurs when the adrenal glands cannot produce enough hormones to meet the demands of stress on the body.
+When stress occurs, the adrenal glands work to provide the hormones necessary to strengthen the body against its effects.
+Prolonged stress, illness, or significant injury cause adrenal fatigue.

-- Chronic or acute infections, such as pneumonia, bronchitis or the flu.
+- Chronic or acute infections, including pneumonia, bronchitis, or the flu.

-- Unhealthy lifestyle habits, such as poor diet, too little sleep or substance abuse.
+- Unhealthy lifestyle habits, such as poor diet, inadequate sleep, or substance abuse.

 - Poverty or imprisonment.